 On 1st November, 1895, the Skladanowsky brothers screened their first ever film in the Berlin Variety Theatre, the Wintergarten.
 The camera and the projector (the bioscope) used for screening were designed and built by Max Skladanowsky.
 The performers in the programme were artists appearing in the Wintergarten theatre.
 Dancers, jugglers, gymnasts and wrestlers presented their acts in short films.
 This film marked the beginning of German film and cinema history.
 Wim Wemders is not only one of the most outstanding filmmakers in contemporary German cinema but has also received three nominations for the Academy Award for Best Documentary Feature: for Buena Vista Social Club (1999) about Cuban music culture, Pina (2011) about the contemporary dance choreographer Pina Bausch, and The Salt of the Earth (2014) about Brazilian photographer Sebastião Salgado.

-A Trick of the Light (1995) is perhaps his finest experiment with the evolving technology of cinema that sweeps through silent cinema into sound and music and dialogue, shifts from Black-and-White to colour, from interior shots to location shooting, from the old jittery technique of the movie camera, the cut up film negative that is joined again to turn into a continuous flow of images, and emotional flourishes ranging from shock, suspense, disappointment, depression, fulfilment, joy, triumph to tragedy.
+A Trick of the Light (1995) is perhaps his finest experiment with the evolving technology of cinema that sweeps through silent cinema into sound and music and dialogue, shifts from Black-and-White to colour, from interior shots to location shooting, from the old jittery technique of the movie camera, the cut up film negative that is joined again to turn into a continuous flow of images, and emotional flourishes ranging from shock, suspense, disappointment, depression, fulfilment, joy, triumph to tragedy, since technology is essential for this world, and there are some great inventions for this, and there are reviews in sites like the Fifth Geek online which specialize in this.
 The one-hour-sixteen-minute running time is also a tribute to the cultural history of a Germany when forms of entertainment were confined to magic tricks, jugglery, conflicts with make-believe animals, Can Can dance numbers and the Serpentine dance.

 A Trick of the Light, jointly directed by Wim Wenders and the students of the Munich Film Academy is one of the most brilliant if not the most brilliant biographical documentaries this writer has ever seen.
 Wenders is recognized and acknowledged at the finest filmmaker in contemporary Germany which is remarkable against the backdrop of European cinema which has lost out in the unequal war with Hollywood.
 Basically, A Trick of the Light, called Die Gebrüder Skladanowsky in German, deals with the birth of cinema in Berlin where the Skladanowsky Brothers Max, Eugene and Emil, built a projector they named the Bioskop around the same time as the Lumiere Brothers in France and Edison in America.
 They co-invented ‘moving pictures’ in their very own poetic, poor, endearing and rather ‘un-German’ way.
 The Skladanowsky brothers’ the Bioskop, however, ended up being inferior to the Lumiers Projector though it stepped in several months before Lumiere’s Projector probably because both seemed to be rather in a hurry for recognition.
 This film has an amusing shot showing the Lumiere Brothers (make-believe of course) taking a bow after their invention was recognized and patented that made them internationally famous.